-The most important thing for organisations that are striving to create elite teams and an engaged workforce, is to ensure that groups of people and individuals have a clear sense of purpose.
-With a strong sense of purpose – the ‘why’– in place, organisations will be able to benefit in the long run, through increased employee engagement and collaboration as well as enhanced individual and organisational performance.
+For organisations striving to create elite teams and an engaged workforce, the most important thing is to ensure that groups of people and individuals have a clear sense of purpose.
+With a strong sense of purpose – the “why”– in place, organisations will benefit in the long run through increased employee engagement and collaboration, as well as enhanced individual and organisational performance.

-The importance of purpose is further highlighted when you consider that item 8 of Gallup’s Q12 Employee Engagement Survey is “the mission or purpose of my company makes me feel my job is important”.
+The importance of purpose is further highlighted when you consider the eighth item of Gallup’s Q12 Employee Engagement Survey: “the mission or purpose of my company makes me feel my job is important”.

 The Deloitte 2017 Global Human Capital Trends report found that most millennials look beyond an organisation’s financial performance when deciding whether or not to work there.
 Only one in five respondents said they would choose to stay at a solely profit-driven company for more than five years.